textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 2. `h1` title, for humans
 3. URL-only titles, mostly for humans (especially editors)

-The third is not really a title, but a file name based on the  document’s title to make the document’s URL unique.
+The third is not really a title, but a file name based on the  document's title to make the document's URL unique.

 The grammar rules and syntax tricks for titles and associated file-names are not exactly the same.
 Document titles must be grammatically correct, while file-name titles can be written however is needed, so long as they still suggest what document they concern.